Floquet Topological Frequency-Converting Amplifier: Topological frequency conversion and amplification

-Dynamical stability, on the other hand, requires net loss, i.e., $0 < \beta < 1$.
+Dynamical stability, on the other hand, requires net loss, i.e., $0 < \beta < 1$, see further discussion in Sec.~\ref{sec:Stability_SNR}.
 The intersection of these conditions determines a topological yet dynamically stable regime.
-Near the critical point $\beta \simeq 1$, where pump and loss nearly balance, the topological frequency-conversion window
+Near the critical point of stability $\beta \simeq 1$, where pump and loss nearly balance, the topological frequency-conversion window, defined by,